ayjayt/auditmatic/README.md

 Actually not yet, the plan was to put to HTML but...

+* mtail

+I have a PR open to google/mtail that allows building outside of GOPATH

+"Installing" means copying the mtail +x to a PATH folder after running `make`

 ## What if the item should run at regular intervals?

 Something to check logs- logtail + etsy/logster